Fedorov-Artem/kaggle_OTTO/README.md

 The solution's pipeline include the following major stages:
 * creating a cross-validation dataset from the last week of known full sessions, similar to the test dataset;
-* calculated co-visitation matrixes, word2vec models and making some other side calculations aside of the main pipeline;
+* calculating co-visitation matrixes, word2vec models and making some other calculations aside of the main pipeline;
 * generating candidates;
 * engineering features;
 * training the GBDT re-ranking models on the cross-validation dataset and using those models to select most relevant candidates, generated for the test sessions;